shaunazzopardi/sweap/SYNTAX.md

 It is expanded to the negation of the disjunction of the other guards from the same source state.
 At most one `otherwise` transition is allowed per source state.

-### Formulas over Current and Next Variables
+### Transition Formula

-`#` introduces a relational action formula over current variable values and next state variable values.
+`#` introduces a transition formula over current variable values and next state variable values.
 Use a prime suffix to refer to the next value of a state variable.

 Example transitions: